samschott/desktop-notifier/README.md

 ## Features

 `desktop-notifier` aims to be a good citizen of the platforms which it supports.
 It therefore stays within the limits of the native platform APIs and does not try to work around limitations which are often deliberate UI choices.
 For example, on macOS  and iOS, it is not possible to change the app icon which is shown on notifications.
-There are possible workarounds - that would likely be rejected by an App Store review.
+There are possible workarounds - that would likely be rejected by an App Store review - and desktop-notifier deliberately stays away from those.

 Where supported by the native platform APIs, `desktop-notifier` allows for: